malyga/Tools-for-crypto-Trading-Research/README.md

 Thus, I would like to propose several functions, and, at the end, a package that provides a range of robust and useful tools for trading and investment research.
 The project is in its very beginning stage.

-## Download and Process Trading Data from Binance
+## Process Trading Data from Binance
-Currently, only a script to create Open, High, Low, Close, Volume, Trades tables for several symbols per table was uploaded.
-The data was downloaded from `Binance` via `Binance API` (more detailed explanantion will be added).<br>
+Currently, only a relatively fast script to create Open, High, Low, Close (OHLC), Volume, Trades tables for several symbols per table was uploaded.
+The data was downloaded from `Binance` via `Binance API`.
+The script at a large extent uses `NumPy` computational power and useful processing frequent data (ticks, minutes)(more detailed explanantion will be added).<br>